 Survey Method

-Surveys are a data collection method that involves asking a group of individuals structured questions in order to gather information about their opinions, behaviours, or characteristics.
-They are widely used in business research for both quantitative and qualitative studies.
+A survey is a data collection method that involves asking a group of respondents a standardised set of questions in order to gather information about their opinions, attitudes, behaviours, experiences, or characteristics.
+Surveys are among the most widely used primary data collection methods in business research because they enable researchers to collect large amounts of data efficiently and systematically.

 • Types of Surveys